aleclee1005/dify-docs/zh_CN/learn-more/use-cases/Building an AI Thesis Slack Bot on Dify Cloud.md

-### **Building an AI Thesis Slack Bot on Dify Cloud**
+### Building an AI Thesis Slack Bot on Dify Cloud

-### **(Integrating ArXiv, LLM, and Slack)**
+### (Integrating ArXiv, LLM, and Slack)

 Author：Alec Lee，2025/03/12

-### **1\.
-Overview**
+### 1. Overview

 With the rapid growth of academic research in the information age, researchers require more efficient ways to access the latest findings.
 The AI Thesis Slack Bot streamlines this process by leveraging AI-driven automated workflows, enabling users to quickly retrieve arXiv paper summaries within Slack.

 This tool can be used in various real estate-related contexts, such as: